 Objective Projected Start and End Dates Title IIIB Funded PD or C Update Status A. Promote expansion of employment resources that support July 2020 older people and adults with disabilities in the workforce.
 The to June Work Matters collaborative will host quarterly meetings to 2024 facilitate collaboration across the City's employment support programs (including traditional public workforce programs) and provide outreach and trainings to educate and engage employers.
 The DAS-funded ReServe program will support 125 clients to prepare for and participate in the workforce.
 B. Support intergenerational activities.
 We are piloting six July 2020 community-based programs that bring together people of to June different ages and/or abilities with a goal of fostering intentional 2024 interaction and encouraging relationship building.
 These programs will serve 475 clients per year.
 C. Promote positive nutrition status and reduce food insecurity.
 July 2020 Through a robust network of programs, DAS will provide access to to June nutrition and related resources that support health and food 2024 security.
-We will explore new innovative models, like Nutrition for Healthy Outcomes which provides tailored nutrition and education for persons with chronic diseases.
+We will explore new innovative models, like Nutrition for Healthy Outcomes which provides tailored nu'trition and education for persons with chronic diseases.
 In our traditional programs, we will fund 1.99 million Home-Delivered Meals and 998,000 Congregate Meals for seniors in FY 2020-21.
+Additionally, as part of the City's ongoing COVID19 response, DAS will ensure continuity of existing nutrition programs by supporting providers to adapt service models and also work to expand food supports as needed.
 D. Maintain a robust network of caregiver supports.
 We will work July 2020 to develop and maintain a coordinated network of resources that to June support informal caregivers, including adult day programs, respite 2024 care options, and traditional family caregiver support services.
 In FY 2020-21, our Dignity Fund Respite Care program will provide approximately 24,000 hours of respite care for over 200 caregivers.